Best Fish Oil & Omega-3 Supplements for Men in 2026

 3. Brain Function and Mental Clarity

 DHA makes up roughly 40 percent of the polyunsaturated fatty acids in your brain.
 Adequate DHA levels are associated with better memory, faster processing speed, and reduced risk of cognitive decline with age.
 EPA, meanwhile, has been studied for its role in mood regulation.
 A 2019 meta-analysis of 26 studies published in the Journal of Clinical Psychiatry found that EPA-dominant fish oil formulas (providing at least 1,000 mg EPA daily) significantly improved symptoms of depression compared to placebo.
+A 2022 study in Neurology found that higher blood DHA levels were associated with a 49% lower risk of developing Alzheimer disease.

 4. Testosterone and Reproductive Health

 Emerging research suggests omega-3s may support healthy testosterone levels.
 A 2020 study published in the Journal of Nutrition involving 1,679 men found that those who supplemented with fish oil had higher testosterone levels and improved reproductive parameters compared to non-supplementers.
 DHA is also a critical structural component of sperm cell membranes, and adequate levels are associated with better sperm motility and morphology.
+Research published in Andrology found that men with higher DHA levels had significantly better sperm morphology and motility.

 Key Research Finding: The VITAL randomized trial of 25,871 U.S. adults found that marine omega-3 supplementation (1 g/day) significantly reduced the risk of myocardial infarction by 28% and fatal heart attack by 50%, with the greatest benefits observed in participants with low baseline fish consumption and African Americans.
 (Manson, Cook, Lee & Hu et al., 2019, New England Journal of Medicine)